Suspicious man chases boy from his bus stop

-SWATARA TOWNSHIP, Pa.
-(WHTM) – Police are looking for a man they say chased a 5th grade student from his bus stop on Wednesday afternoon.
+HARRISBURG, Pa.
+(WHTM) – Police are looking for a man they say chased a fifth-grade student from his bus stop on Wednesday afternoon.

 The incident happened around 4:45 pm, at the Park Run Apartments in Swatara Township.